H. L. N. Salmon: Early life and military career

 Enlisting in the Canadian Army at the age of twenty, his military career began in 1914 with the 95th Saskatchewan Rifles out of Regina, though he was soon assigned to the 28th Battalion, another western Canadian unit.
 He served with distinction in the First World War, spending from 1915 to 1919 in Europe.
 During this era of trench warfare, he was involved as the first tanks lumbered across no-man's land marking the emergence of mechanized fighting forces.

 While with the 28th Battalion, Salmon was caught up in the bloody deadlocked period of the war in northern France around the Somme and Ypres.
 His participation was anything but ordinary and he was to be decorated twice for gallantry, receiving the Military Cross and Bar.

 His first commendation was in October 1916, recognizing his contribution in a brutal battle of September 1915 in Courcelette, where he had rallied his men after the platoon's officer was killed.
+The citation for the medal reads:

 He was thereafter hospitalized and out of commission for months with a shrapnel wound that pierced his chest and lung.

 On November 6, 1917, in what has been called the third battle of Ypres, the 28th was tasked with an objective that would help break the multi-year deadlock around Passchendaele.
 During this operation, 'D' company was charged with penetrating through the attack to seize the objective, and overcome enemy lines.
 Heavy losses were suffered, including the commander of 'D' company, whereupon Lieutenant Salmon MC assumed command and pushed forward to achieve the objective.
-The stalemate that had cost over a quarter of a million Allied lives ended with the offensive that day.
+The stalemate that had cost an estimated quarter of a million Allied casualties ended with the offensive that day.
 The war diary for the battalion reads simply – D company with two platoons under Lieut.
 Salmon holding the line.

+Salmon continued to see service in the war, receiving a bar to his MC in January 1918.
+The bar's citation appeared in The London Gazette in April and reads as follows:

+Interwar period

 Between the wars, from 1920 to 1929, he performed regimental duty with The Royal Canadian Regiment and served in staff appointments.
 During this period he also attended the Staff College, Camberley, in England, from 1930−1931.